 Is Online Right for Me?

-Online courses often require more time and work than face-to-face courses.
+Online courses often require more time and work than in face-to-face courses.
 In a traditional face-to-face course, you are expected to spend three hours working outside of class for every hour in class.
-However, in many courses, you will rarely spend this much time working.
-In an online course, many of these “outside” hours are built into the assignments and can be tracked–forcing you to actually commit yourself to spend the full amount of time on the course.
+However, this does vary.
+In an online course, many of these “outside” hours are built into the assignments and can be tracked, forcing you to actually commit yourself to spend the full amount of time on the course.

-2) A computer with reliable internet access that you have access to every day.
-This can be at home, the public library, the CFCC library, or a friend or family member’s home.
+- A computer with reliable internet access that you have access to every day.

-3) Basic computer skills like typing, emailing, attaching files, and navigating file structures.
+- Basic computer skills like typing, emailing, attaching files, and navigating file structures.
 Online courses assume a basic level of computer competency.
-If you have never or rarely used a computer before or simply don’t feel comfortable using new technology, you should consider taking a computer skills course before you move on to the internet or Hybrid courses.
+If you have never or rarely used a computer before or simply don’t feel comfortable using new technology, you should consider taking a computer skills course before you move on to the Internet, Internet Synchronous, Blended, or Hybrid courses.